4. Planning leave

 - how their work will be covered while they're off

-It’s a good idea for each parent who plans to take SPL to talk informally with their employer as soon as possible about how and when they’ll take SPL.
-This can help the employer plan how they’ll put cover in place.
+It's a good idea for each parent who plans to take shared parental leave to talk informally with their employer as soon as possible about how and when they'll take the leave.
+This can help the employer plan how they'll put cover in place.

 Toni and Sam have had a baby.
 Toni earns more than Sam and wants to return to work after 2 months.
-Toni reduces the length of maternity leave to create an SPL entitlement for Sam.
+Toni reduces the length of maternity leave to create a shared parental leave entitlement for Sam.

 This allows Sam to take more time off after paternity leave to care for their child when Toni goes back to work.